 What happens when your brain is injured?

-Following a brain injury, the cells become damaged and unlike many other cells in the body, the cells in the brain do not regenerate.
+Following a brain injury, the cells become damaged and unlike many other cells in the body, the cells in the brain don’t regenerate.

 However, the brain has a remarkable ability to adapt and re-organise itself, and as a result some, if not all, lost function can be restored.

 With specialist rehabilitation, recovering from a brain injury can be possible.
 The brain can start to regain lost function by guiding other sections and parts of the brain to take over the skills and abilities of the damaged sections.

 It is therefore vital, following a brain injury, that the injured person receives early, appropriate rehabilitation.
-This should aim to help the brain learn alternative pathways in order to assist with the recovery process.
+This should aim to help the brain learn alternative pathways in order to assist with the brain injury recovery process.

 The purpose of specialist rehabilitation is to help minimise the long-term effects of the brain injury and also provide the injured person and their family with coping strategies.